 Popular streaming devices include:

 - Smart TV.
-Smart TVs are internet enabled and will often come loaded with TV streaming apps like Netflix, BBC iPlayer, ITV Player, All4, My5 and others.
-These are ideal for streaming premium TV and catchup or free TV channels too.
+Smart TVs are internet-enabled and will often come loaded with TV streaming apps like Netflix, BBC iPlayer, ITV Player, All4, My5 and others.
+These are ideal for streaming premium TV, and catch-up or Freeview TV channels too.

-- Set top box.
-Broadcast TV boxes usually offer streaming capabilities too.
+- Set-top box.
+Broadcast TV boxes usually offer streaming capabilities.
 Sky and Virgin Media were a little slow to recognise the threat posed by streaming but have now embraced it.
 So much so that your Sky or Virgin Media box may now include the same streaming apps you find on a smart TV.
+Many Freeview boxes also include support for streaming apps and catch-up TV.

 - Streaming sticks.
-Streaming sticks are similar to streaming boxes, but are USB or HDMI dongles that connect to another device or into your TV.
+Streaming sticks are similar to streaming boxes but they're generally cheaper and much more compact, so they can be tucked away out of sight behind your television.
 Chromecast, Amazon Fire TV and Kodi streaming sticks are popular examples of these types of devices.

 Do you need a TV licence to watch TV online?